-WHAT: Members of Lubbock’s 15-member Aphasia Choir, organized by the Texas Tech University Health Sciences Center School of Allied Health Sciences’ Stroke/Aphasia Recovery (STAR) Program, will perform songs from a variety of genres including religious, classical, pop and folk.
-Admission to the concert is free.
+WHAT: Members of Lubbock’s 15-member Aphasia Choir, organized by the Texas Tech University Health Sciences Center School of Allied Health Sciences’ Stroke/Aphasia Recovery (STAR) Program, will provide a free concert for the community.

 WHERE: Quaker Avenue Church of Christ, 1701 Quaker Ave., Unity Center Entrance

-EVENT: Recent studies have shown that music, melody and rhythm, along with traditional speech therapies like cognitive linguistic therapy, programmed stimulation and stimulation-facilitation therapy, can help people with aphasia and other language disorders.
+EVENT: Recent studies have shown that music, melody and rhythm, along with traditional speech therapies like cognitive linguistic therapy, stimulation-facilitation therapy, and constraint-induced language therapy can help people with aphasia and other language disorders.

 Aphasia is often a result of stroke, head injury, a brain tumor or other neurological problem.
 The disorder is an acquired communication impairment that affects a person’s ability to express him or herself through speech and writing, and/or to understand the speech and writing of others.

 A reception and art exhibit will follow the concert.
 For more information about the Lubbock Aphasia Choir, call (806) 743-5678.

 For more breaking news and experts, follow @ttuhscnews on Twitter.

 TTUHSC Celebration of Life Service was held March 25th in remembrance of Tom McGovern, Ed.D.

 TTUHSC has been named as a Military Friendly® School for 2022-2023.
 Among graduate schools, TTUHSC ranked fourth in the nation, achieving Gold award status.